\"Writing.Com

 By D. Moarzjasac

-Looking at the sea provides a background upon which I can project our history together.
-Delores could melt my heart with a single glance.
+Looking at the sea provides a backdrop for me to project our history together.
+Delores could always melt my heart with a single glance.
 We seemed able to anticipate each other's exact needs.
-Now the specter of her mother Desiree blocks all avenues of communication.
+Now, the specter of her mother, Desiree, blocks all avenues of communication.
 She declared war on me the instant she discovered that I could not father a grandchild.
 Delores is twenty-eight years old, and the softness of her youth is slowly giving way to the fine lines of disappointment.
 There is nothing I could want more than to see the glow of happiness in her eyes.

 Etienne, our pilot, let us gawk in peace since leaving Athens, except for minor interruptions as he pointed out islands below with exotic names and history as old as recorded time itself.

 Delores’ excitement is apparent.
 I have trouble accepting that the only thing she ever really wanted is impossible for me to give to her.
-When I mentioned alternatives, adoption and test-tube babies, the only feedback I ever received from her was ominous silence.
-Who would have ever guessed that a childhood case of mumps could have such far-reaching and painful effects?
+When I mentioned alternatives, adoption, and test-tube babies, the only feedback I ever received from her was ominous silence.
+Who would have ever guessed that my childhood case of mumps could have such far-reaching and painful effects?

 “That’s Santorini,” says Etienne, pointing to a crescent-shaped island far below.
 The enormous cliffs are breathtaking, from 11.000 ft.

 After some conversation with the tower, we are cleared to land in our modified Cessna 182 at JTR airport on Santorini.
-The flight over the caldera calls to mind that this volcano ejected sixteen cubic miles of earth, rock, and ash when it exploded in 1650 BC.
-A tidal wave 1600 ft.
-High demolished the island of Crete and forever changed the whole Aegean shorelines.
+The flight over the caldera calls to mind that this volcano erupted sixteen cubic miles of earth, rock, and ash in 1650 BC—a tidal wave 1,600 ft. high demolished the island of Crete and forever changed the Aegean shoreline.

 Red cliffs form a monument to the extinction of the Minoan civilization.
 Looking at the gigantic hole in the earth makes me painfully aware of the one inside me.
 I hope that this trip and adventure might help to heal the yawning canyon between us.
 It opened thunderously with the doctor's announcement, “You will never be able to father children.”